 The objective of the current and anticipated future trials is to establish the protocols for pivotal trials of the Aastrom CPS in stem cell therapy.
-Provided that these pre-pivotal trials provide further evidence of the feasibility and safety of cells produced in the Aastrom CPS, the Company anticipates initiating pivotal clinical trials at multiple sites no earlier than late 1997, with patient enrollment typical to support a PMA filing, although this schedule is subject to numerous risks and uncertainties.
-See "Business Risks--Uncertainties Related to Clinical Trials."
+Provided that these pre-pivotal trials provide further evidence of the feasibility and safety of cells produced in the Aastrom CPS, the Company anticipates initiating pivotal clinical trials at multiple sites no earlier than late 1997, with patient enrollment to support a PMA filing, although this schedule is subject to numerous risks and uncertainties.

-Aastrom, in partnership with Cobe, has initiated two clinical trials in Europe, the first of which began in February 1997, to evaluate the use of Aastrom CPS cells to promote hematopoietic recovery in breast cancer patients undergoing aggressive myelosuppressive or myelotoxic chemotherapy.
+Aastrom, in partnership with Cobe, has initiated two clinical sites in Europe to evaluate the use of Aastrom CPS cells to promote hematopoietic recovery in breast cancer patients undergoing aggressive myelosuppressive or myelotoxic chemotherapy.
 Assuming the successful completion of these and other clinical trials, the Company intends to seek approval to market the Aastrom CPS in Europe through CE Mark Registration.
-See "-Government Regulation--Regulatory Process in Europe."
+See "--Government Regulation--Regulatory Process in Europe."